Healthcare in China

 If you’re planning on moving to China, 恭喜你 (congratulations).
 You can look forward to stunning mountains and rivers, incredible temples and monasteries, and a huge range of delicious food, from Xiao Long Bao to Chongqing hot pots.

-And if you want to join the hundreds of millions of people in China who have private health insurance, we recommend Cigna.
+And if you want to join the hundreds of millions of people in China who have private health insurance, check out our list of recommended healthcare providers.

 Chinese healthcare: key stats